A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Introduction

-This paper addresses these challenges by proposing a dynamic optimization approach integrated into HPX’s executor API.
-We propose an aggregated model which combines all the effects such as architectural specifics to get the best possible performance regarding the number of cores and chunk sizes.
+This paper addresses these challenges by proposing a dynamic optimization approach integrated into HPX's executor API.
+We propose an aggregated model that combines effects such as architectural specifics to get the best possible performance regarding the number of cores and chunk sizes.
 Our focus is on optimizing workload distribution and resource allocation through runtime adaptivity.
+Unlike approaches that try to break down overhead into many separate factors (cache effects, memory bandwidth, etc.), our model combines all those contributing factors as a single, combined overhead value $T_0$.
+We measure this combined overhead per loop invocation on each target architecture instead of attempting to calculate it.
 This method aims to reduce overheads, such as those associated with parallelism management, while maintaining the simplicity of user-friendly APIs.
-We investigate the impact of different core counts and chunk sizes on two algorithms: \textit{adjacent-difference} and \textit{artificial-work}.
+In our previous paper~\cite{10.1007/978-3-031-97196-9_6}, we introduced an adaptive performance model and examined the impact of varying core counts and chunk sizes on two algorithms: adjacent-difference and artificial-work.
+In this paper, we extend our analysis by running additional benchmarks on diverse architectures to validate the model’s architecture‑independence.
+We also explore a wider range of chunking configurations to confirm that our identified optimal chunking remains effective.
+Finally, we evaluate our enhanced approach on an algorithm implemented in ChplX~\cite{atre2025closingsourcecomplexitygap}, which is a source to source translator that converts a Chapel~\cite{1299190} program into a C\texttt{++} program using HPX.

 We use HPX, a C\texttt{++} standard library for parallelism and concurrency, as the framework for this study, because it is easily customizable and open-source.
 Furthermore, it offers similar semantics and performance to OpenMP scheduling for comparable problems.
-Indeed, HPX has even been used to build a backend for OpenMP~\cite{zhang2019introduction}.
+Indeed, HPX has even been used to build a backend for OpenMP~\cite{zhang2019introduction1}.

 Our results demonstrate that adapting execution configurations based on runtime metrics can prevent the performance degradation often associated with generic abstractions like executors or OpenMP's \textit{parallel for} pragma.